vekatze/neut/book/src/commands.md

 In this case, the command `neut archive 2-2` searches the `archive` directory and get `2-0` and `2-1` as the older versions on `2-2`.
 Here, these "older versions" are determined along [Semantic Versioning](https://semver.org/).

-This command then computes all the digests of these older compatible tarballs, inserts the list of digests into the `module.ens`, and packs the ens file and the other source files to create a tarball `2-2.tar.zst`.
-This digest information inside `module.ens` should appear like the below:
+This command then

+1. computes all the digests of these older compatible tarballs,
+2. creates a new `module.ens` that contains the list of the older digests, and
+3. packs the ens file and the other source files to create a tarball `2-2.tar.zst`.

+This digest information inside `module.ens` of `2-2.tar.zst` should appear like the below:

 ```ens
 {